 The Office of Economic Development has compiled a list of resources for businesses in James City County.
-This list will be updated as new resources are available.For the most up-to-date information from COVID-19 in James City County, please visit the County website.
+This list will be updated as new resources are available.

 The Virginia Department of Emergency Management Private Sector Team published a survey for the private sector to submit issues they are experiencing and offers of assistance to Virginia (donation, in-kind contribution, discounted, or contracted).
 That survey can be accessed at https://arcg.is/1amrze.

 The Office of Economic Development is sending out email updates on a regular basis.
 You may subscribe by emailing firstname.lastname@example.org.

 A disaster declaration was approved by the SBA for a number of Virginia localities including James City County.
 The declaration can be viewed online. https://disasterloan.sba.gov/ela/Declarations/ Businesses can now apply for SBA Economic Injury Disaster Loans (EIDL) online. https://covid19relief.sba.gov/#/ (Link updated March 30.)
 If a business does not have access to a computer or smartphone, please call SBA at 1‐800‐659‐2955 for assistance.

 SCORE is a 501(c)(3) nonprofit organization and a resource partner of the U.S. SBA.